Is my happiness similar to your happiness?

 It’s hilarious when I reflect back and visualize those moments.

-Through my undergraduate to graduate school, I didn’t run at all but jog a little bit due to various reasons.
+Through my undergraduate to graduate school, I didn’t run at all but jog a lot due to various reasons.

 I would say life happened so I became busy with many other things.